All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Getting Started

 2. Protocol assignment.
-You will be placed on Track A (injury recovery) or Track B (training optimization), or a hybrid of both if you have an injury but also want systemic recovery support.
+You'll be placed on Track A (injury recovery) or Track B (training improvement), or a hybrid of both if you have an injury but also want systemic recovery support.

 3. Peptide delivery and education.
 Your peptides arrive with complete instructions.
 If injections are involved, we walk you through technique during a telehealth session.
 Starting at $199/mo

 4. Integration with your training plan.
 We coordinate the peptide protocol with your existing training schedule.
-If you work with a coach, we are happy to communicate with them about the recovery protocol.
+If you work with a coach, we're happy to communicate with them about the recovery protocol.

 Expected Benefits and Timeline